Sermon: What Is Prayer?

 God's Word says to pray without ceasing.
 Another place it says continually.
 God's purpose, as it is being worked out, requires a great deal of fellowship with Him.

 This is understandable if we consider that before conversion we were largely the product of our fellowship before that time.
 I already mentioned the fellowship that we had with Satan.
-We do not know what is going on, but he is nonetheless communicating with us.
-And we receive his spirit.
+We do not know it is going on, but he is nonetheless communicating with us and we receive his spirit.

 Let us take it one step beyond that.
 That is, we are like our peers and our peers are like us.
 A peer is an equal.
 We are like those people that are equal to us.
 That is why they are our peers.